 Highlights of some of the Foundation’s work to date include:

 Equity in Care

-The Parkinson’s Health Access Study launched in 2020 aims to examine care needs for priority populations ― those who live in geographic areas without providers ― and those who live in areas that make access to care difficult.
-These findings will guide our work.
+The Parkinson’s Health Access Study launched in 2020 aims to examine the needs of people who are underserved by care, including those who live in rural or sparsely population areas that have limited access to providers and services.
+These findings will guide the Foundation’s work.
 The Foundation is conducting this study in partnership with Allison Willis, MD, at the University of Pennsylvania, a Center of Excellence.

 Women and Parkinson’s: Closing the Gender Gap in Research and Care is the first national research and care agenda specific to women with Parkinson’s to address the disparities that they experience.
 This project is made possible through an award from PCORI.